Top Tipalti Alternatives for 2026 (and One That’s a Clear Winner)

 AvidXchange – Heavyweight AP for Industry-Specific Workflows

-AvidXchange is a long-standing AP automation provider built for mid-market and enterprise companies—particularly in industries like real estate, construction, and property management.
+AvidXchange offers configurable workflows for complex invoice approval processes, particularly in industries like real estate, construction, and property management.
 It offers deep invoice-to-payment functionality and an extensive U.S. supplier payments network.
 While it’s a proven choice for high-volume AP, it’s far from a quick or all-in-one solution.

 Key AvidXchange AP Features